Welcome International Students

 - Proof of English proficiency: Submit test scores that meet the university's English language proficiency requirements (e.g. TOEFL).
-A list of documentation that satisfy proof of English Proficiency are available here for undergraduate or graduate students.
+A list of documentation that satisfies proof of English Proficiency is available here for undergraduate or graduate students.

 - I-20/DS-2019 Request form: http://isss.ucsc.edu/files/current/fj-forms-i20ds2019request.pdf

 - Passport Copy: A photocopy is acceptable but must be clearly legible